-Typically, a host government will impose certain regulatory restrictions on how its public utilities, natural resources and infrastructure are owned and operated.
-It will therefore need to be established at the outset of the project what impact (if any) that country's regulatory regime will have the project's construction and operation.
+Typically a host government will impose certain regulatory restrictions on how its public utilities, natural resources and infrastructure are owned and operated.
+It will therefore need to be established at the outset of the project what impact, if any, that country's regulatory regime will have on the project's construction and operation.

-For most projects, the legal analysis of the regulatory environment will involve two basic areas of investigation (i) a determination of the rights granted to, and the obligations imposed on, the project company, and (ii) an assessment of the risks associated with the change in a country's regulatory regime.
+For most projects, the legal analysis of the regulatory environment will involve two basic areas of investigation: (i) a determination of the rights granted to, and the obligations imposed on, the project company; and (ii) an assessment of the risks associated with the change in a country's regulatory regime.
+In order to minimise the risk involved in infrastructure development, a host country will demand that a project be completed to the government's specifications as quickly as possible, and will seek adequate safeguards and assurances that the project will be operated properly and in line with the public's interests.

 The second of these two areas of investigation is particularly important because, although initial certainty as to the scope of a jurisdiction's regulatory regime may be achievable, there will always remain the risk that the regulatory regime will change.
 In circumstances where there is significant uncertainty as to the stability of a jurisdiction's regulatory regime, in order to encourage foreign investment in their infrastructure, host governments may be willing to enshrine specific contractual commitments into national law, thereby allowing greater certainty that those commitments will have precedence over competing, and often inconsistent, laws and regulations.
 The host government may also opt to enter into direct contractual undertakings with the project company and/or its sponsors.
-These vary from legally binding undertakings, the breach of which will entitle the claimant to sue for damages or other preagreed levels of compensation (such as termination payments which cover the project company's outstanding indebtedness), to "comfort letters" which offer little (if any) certainty of remedy.
+These vary from legally binding undertakings, the breach of which will entitle the claimant to sue for damages or other preagreed levels of compensation (such as termination payments which cover the project company's outstanding indebtedness), to "comfort letters" which offer little, if any, certainty of remedy.

-Government approvals
+Government Approvals

-In addition to the above described regulatory restrictions, a host government will usually require any large scale infrastructure project to obtain a broad range of permits and consents in relation to matters such as site use, environmental impact, health and safety and industrial regulation.
+In addition to the above described regulatory restrictions, a host government will usually require any large-scale infrastructure project to obtain a broad range of permits and consents in relation to matters such as site use, environmental impact, health and safety and industrial regulation.
 In order to determine the permits and consents that will be required by a project company, a project finance lawyer will need to work closely with local lawyers and specialists in the relevant jurisdiction.
-These specialists will also advise as to the existence of any restrictions on the provision of insurance by foreign insurers, the hiring of foreign workers and importing equipment into the country.
+These specialists will also advise as to the existence of any restrictions on the provision of insurance by foreign insurers, the hiring of foreign workers and the importation of equipment into the country.
 At a minimum, any legal due diligence report should identify: